-Despite the limitations of focusing on matrix level representation, these projects represent a very significant step towards solving the chronic problems associated with instance representation.
+These projects focus on the lowest common denominator in model representation i.e. representing model instances.
+This is probably quite useful for standardising solvers interfaces, and sharing/transmitting model instances, but none actually provide a comprehensive answer to the problem of model representation.
+However this is not to say that these two projects do not represent a very significant step towards solving the chronic problems associated with instance representation.
 In order to appreciate the contribution which these projects could make to the practice of mathematical programming, consider the problem of interfacing modelling languages and solvers.
 If there are M modeling languages and N solvers, an industry standard based either on OptML or SNOML would reduce the number of drivers required to interface these modeling languages and solvers to M + N. Without an industry standard M N drivers are required for every modeling language to be compatible with every solver.
-This is of course discounting additional complications which different platforms, e.g. UNIX, Linux, and WIN32 introduce.
+This is of course discounting additional complications such as different platforms, e.g. UNIX, Linux, and WIN32 introduce.